uploadcare/uploadcare-ruby/README.md

 @all_files = @list.load
 ```

-This method accepts some options to controll which files should be fetched and
+This method accepts some options to control which files should be fetched and
 how they should be fetched:

 - **:limit** — Controls page size.
 Accepts values from 1 to 1000, defaults to 100.